 “I struggle a little with the term as it could be easy to conflate with personality types e.g. some people may find it naturally harder to display empathetic traits of open communication, recognising emotion etc. However, this shouldn’t distract from the core qualities of empathetic leadership and what we should see as good practice in leadership roles.
 It maybe good to pin some of the definitions/principles of Empathetic Leadership to the characteristics/actions we’re setting out for a Digital Guide (e.g. being aware of surroundings, knowing what to worry about, stepping back to let others take credit, communicating needs and impact, connecting with others) as well as mapping on some areas of practice (e.g. human-centred design).”Rob Cawston

-“Asks a lot of questions, listens, reflects, and sometimes speaks the hard truths that others don’t feel they have power to express.
-An empathic leader makes space for differing opinions.
+“I appreciate Brené Brown’s framing of empathy: “Empathy is a choice.
+And it’s a vulnerable choice because if I were to connect with you through empathy, I would have to connect with something in myself that knows that feeling… empathy isn’t about fixing, it’s the brave choice to be with someone in their darkness.”
+An empathetic leader asks a lot of questions, listens, reflects, and sometimes speaks the hard truths that others don’t feel they have power to express.
+An empathic leader makes space for differing opinions and conflict that is messy and possibly unresolvable.
 An empathic leader works from the possibility of others, not the deficit of others.
 An empathic leader tries to create more transparency.
-An empathic leader can be vulnerable and admit when he/she/they doesn’t know.
-An empathic leader owns being wrong sometimes.”Effie Kapsalis
+An empathic leader can be vulnerable and admit when she doesn’t know the answer.”Effie Kapsalis

 Q3: Why is empathy important in leaders right now?

 “Collaboration across disciplines feels really important as a way to achieve things, especially in museums which can be very siloed working environments.
-I’ve seen people who can work around the silos and just get things done by collaborating in a limited way which I think gives them results (often celebrated by management!) but tends not to lead to systemic change.
-On top of this is Covid-19 and people are struggling with juggling children, working from home, handling the pandemic restrictions.”John Stack
+I’ve seen people who can work around the silos and just get things done by collaborating in a limited way which I think gives them results (often celebrated the organisation!) but tends not to lead to systemic change.
+On top of this is Covid-19 and people are struggling with juggling children, working from home, handling the pandemic restrictions and so on.”John Stack